China fires ICBM into Pacific Ocean in first such public test in decades as regional tensions flare - KESQ

 The launch “effectively tested the performance of weapons and equipment as well as the training level of the troops, and achieved the expected objectives,” Xinhua reported.

-This is the first time China has publicly announced a successful ICBM test in the Pacific Ocean in more than four decades.
+This is the first time China has publicly announced an ICBM test in the Pacific Ocean in more than four decades.

-In 1980, China celebrated the successful test of its first ICBM, fired into the South Pacific from the Jiuquan Satellite Launch Center in the country’s northwestern desert.
+In 1980, China celebrated the successful test of its first ICBM, the DF-5.
+Launched from the Jiuquan Satellite Launch Center in the country’s northwest, the missile flew more than 8,000 kilometers (5,000 miles) into the South Pacific.

+Since then, China has been quietly conducting more ICBM tests.
+Most took place over its own territory, with many landing in the country’s far western deserts.

+In December 2013, a Chinese defense ministry spokesperson was asked at a regular news conference about an ICBM test launched from a submarine in the Bohai Sea, an inland sea off China’s northeast coast.

 Under leader Xi Jinping, China has bolstered its nuclear capabilities and revamped the PLA’s Rocket Force, an elite branch overseeing the country’s fast-expanding arsenal of nuclear and ballistic missiles.